Mohamedsayhii/Mohamedsayhii/README.md

-- 👋 Hi, I’m @Mohamedsayhii
+- 👋 Hi, I’m Mohamed Sayhi
-- 👀 I’m interested in all programming languages
+- 👀 I’m interested in all CS fields
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently working as an AI Developer at VERMEG
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I'm doing the odin project on the side
 - 📫 How to reach me mohamedsayhii@outlook.com

 <!---